wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.5.0 =
+* New attribute added filter="" you can add more keywords or search parameters here that will always be added to the YT search and -eg if the relation is postTitle or postTags- can be used to modify or filter the results.
+* The plugin now has a backend page.
+This contains a little settings section, a system requirements check and the documentation.

 = 1.4.6 =
 * New attribute added: author="{YouTube Username}" will only show videos from that very YT user.